harley/orchestars/docs/qr-checkin.md

 *   **Feedback & UI:**
     *   The UI must provide clear visual feedback for success (e.g., green overlay, "Checked In" message) and failure (e.g., red overlay, error message).
     *   The device should vibrate to provide haptic feedback.
-    *   A button to toggle the device's flashlight must be available.
     *   A collapsible section should display a history of recent scans performed by the admin.
 *   **Data & Tracking:**
     *   Each check-in must be recorded in a `checkinRecords` collection.